junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 (If you do not have a new razor blade, have clean, rust-free scissors ready.
 Boil them just before cutting the cord.)

-Two bowls—1 for washing hands, 1 for catching and examining the afterbirth.
+Two bowls, 1 for washing hands, 1 for catching and examining the afterbirth.

 Two ribbons or strips of clean cloth for tying the cord.
 Both patches and ribbons should be wrapped and sealed in paper packets and then baked in an oven or ironed.